-On December 28, 2018, we sold our rights to RAVICTI outside of North America and Japan to Immedica.
-On October 27, 2020, we sold our rights to develop and commercialize RAVICTI in Japan to Immedica.
+In December 2018 and October 2020, we sold our rights to develop and commercialize RAVICTI outside of North America to Immedica.
 We previously distributed RAVICTI through a commercial partner in Europe and other non-U.S. markets.
 We have retained rights to RAVICTI in North America.

 PROCYSBI is indicated for nephropathic cystinosis, or NC, a rare lysosomal storage disorder that results in the amino acid cystine accumulating inside the lysosomes of nearly every cell.
 Cystine accumulation results in the formation of crystals that lead to cell damage and death in tissues and organs throughout the body.
 PROCYSBI (cysteamine bitartrate) delayed-release capsules and delayed-release oral granules is the first and only FDA-approved treatment for NC with 12-hour dosing.
 PROCYSBI uses proprietary technology that releases cysteamine gradually, providing 12-hour continuous cystine control in adults and children 1 year of age and older.
 PROCYSBI granules, also called "microbeads," are composed of cysteamine bitartrate surrounded by an acid-resistant enteric coating.
-The microbeads release cysteamine gradually, providing 12 hours of continuous cystine control.
 To work properly, PROCYSBI microbeads must dissolve and release cysteamine bitartrate in the small intestine.
 The coating on the microbeads helps to control where and how medicine is released by allowing the cysteamine bitartrate to pass through the acidic stomach to the alkaline environment of the small intestine.
 Once in the small intestine, the coating begins to dissolve and the microbeads release cysteamine bitartrate gradually.
 This allows PROCYSBI to control cystine levels continuously over the dosing interval.
-Randomized controlled clinical trials and extended treatment with PROCYSBI therapy demonstrated consistent cystine depletion as monitored by levels of the biomarker (and surrogate marker), white blood cell cystine.
+Randomized controlled clinical trials and extended treatment with PROCYSBI therapy demonstrated consistent cystine depletion as monitored by levels of the biomarker (and surrogate marker), white blood cell cystine concentration.